Sutoreitsoh/component-builder/README.md

 # link-component-builder
-This site is linked to legion project-legion.xyz to manage the custom component easily.
+>  This site is linked to legion <strong> https://project-legion.xyz </strong> to manage the custom component easily.

+@Sutoreitso